-Charter Vessel/Aircraft Operation - non-tourist commercial charter

-Access to the Cairns Planning Area

-- 50 days access per year with a booking. - A Motorised water sport can only be conducted outside Locations in the Planning Area. - Motorised water sport exclusions p.
-35. - Intertidal area exclusions (refer to permit). - Jet skis are considered a 'Prohibited Vessel' and must not approach closer than 300 metres to a whale or dolphin. - Transiting using a jet ski is allowed by the most direct route (i.e. not conducting motorised water sport) to Locations other than Sensitive Locations (refer to exclusions on Marine Parks permit).
+Charter Vessel/Aircraft Operation - non-tourist commercial charter Access to the Cairns Planning Area 50 days access per year - with a booking.
+A Motorised water sport can only be conducted outside Locations in the Planning Area.
+Motorised water sport exclusions - p.
+35. Intertidal area exclusions (refer to permit).
+Jet skis are considered a 'Prohibited Vessel' and must not approach closer than 300 metres to a whale or dolphin.
+Transiting using a jet ski is allowed by the most direct route (i.e. not).
+Transiting using a jet ski is allowed by the most direct route (i.e. not conducting motorised water sport) to Locations other than Sensitive Locations (refer to exclusions on Marine Parks permit).